|Homepage:||Click to visit|

 |Maximum Credits Earned (per semester):||4.0||Academic Area of Study:||Africana Studies, Anthropology, Biology, Chemistry, Economics, Environmental Science, Environmental Studies, German, History, International Business and Management, International Studies, Internships, Mathematics, Music, Philosophy, Political Science, Psychology, Religion, Security Studies, Sociology|

 |Foreign Laguage Prerequisite:||4 semesters (college) of instructional language|

-Before beginning the Germany program, participants take part in a pre-semester orientation and complete a four-week, one-credit, intensive language course.
+Before beginning the William G. and Elke Durden Bremen Program, participants take part in a pre-semester orientation and complete a four-week, one-credit, intensive language course.
 This gives students in the academic-year program the freedom to brush up on their German-language skills in another part of the country before settling in Germany's smallest city-state, Bremen, a harbor town on the Weser River with a population of more than a half-million people.

 With a history dating back more than 1,200 years, Bremen is remarkably adept at blending the traditional and the contemporary: "preserve the old, try the new" has long been a Bremen motto.
 The old city center still is surrounded by earthen ramparts and a moat, although the latter now serves as a public park.
 The city plays host to a number of industries familiar to Americans, including Airbus, Mercedes-Benz Kraft Foods, and Beck's beer.